jonatas1n/vuejs-challenge-1-boilerplate/README.md

-# Vue.js 3 Coding Challenge #1: Pokedex
+# Vue.js 3 Coding Challenge #1: Pokédex

-_A Vue.js 3-driven Pokedex for the web!_
+_A Vue.js 3-driven Pokédex for the web!_

 ## Overview

-Oak (your part-time project manager) has tasked you with building a proof-of-concept user interface for an upcoming web application to replace the original physical [Pokedex family of devices](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9dex).
+Oak (your part-time project manager) has tasked you with building a proof-of-concept user interface for an upcoming web application to replace the original physical [Pokédex family of devices](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9dex).

-With the prevalence of smartphones in the current year, no one wants to carry around hand-held devices for the sole purpose of cataloging Pokemon.
+With the prevalence of smartphones in the current year, no one wants to carry around hand-held devices for the sole purpose of cataloging Pokémon.
 Your task is to build a web-based example application to replicate some of the functionality of the original hand-held devices.

 ## Requirements

 The data source should be <https://pokeapi.co/>, a free and open source read-only REST API that provides all of the data needed to complete this challenge.
 No authentication/authorization required!

-### 1. Pokemon List
+### 1. Pokémon List

-As a user, I want to be able to view a list of Pokemon.
-The list of Pokemon should at least contain:
+As a user, I want to be able to view a list of Pokémon.
+The list of Pokémon should at least contain:

-- Pokedex Number (ID)
+- Pokédex Number (ID)
 - Name
 - Type(s)

-Each item in the list should contain a set of action buttons, one to “view” (which allows the user to view a Pokemon’s details–this can be in the same view or another) and one to “add to team” (which allows the user to add a Pokemon to their team–a user shouldn’t be able to add more than six total–but duplicates are allowed–see “3.
+Each item in the list should contain a set of action buttons, one to “view” (which allows the user to view a Pokémon’s details–this can be in the same view or another) and one to “add to team” (which allows the user to add a Pokémon to their team–a user shouldn’t be able to add more than six total–but duplicates are allowed–see “3.
 My Team” for more details).

 #### Sort